cameron-cs/gnn_qm9_models/README.md

 - Test MAE: 0.738557

-For the GCN model, the primary evaluation metric is the Mean Absolute Error (MAE) on the test set.
+For the GraphClassificationModel model, the primary evaluation metric is the Mean Absolute Error (MAE) on the test set.
 The obtained MAE is 17.031112.
-This low MAE indicates that the GCN model is able to predict the target molecular properties with a relatively high degree of accuracy.
+This low MAE indicates that the GraphClassificationModel model is able to predict the target molecular properties with a relatively high degree of accuracy.

-## Insights and explanations for the GCN model
+## Insights and explanations for the GraphClassificationModel model

 The GCN model demonstrated a test loss of 0.559448 and a mean absolute error (MAE) of 0.738557.
 These results indicate that the GCN model performs well on the QM9 dataset for predicting molecular properties.

-## Several factors contribute to the effectiveness of the GCN model
+## Several factors contribute to the effectiveness of the GraphClassificationModel model

 ### Hierarchical learning